graphcommerce-org/graphcommerce/docs/magento/implementing-payment-gateways.md

 ## Flow 1: Redirecting payment gateway

-Step 1: Call setPaymentMethodOnCart and placeOrder in a single mutation:
+The first step is to call setPaymentMethodOnCart and placeOrder.

 ```ts
 const variables = {